rdeioris/LuaMachine/README.md

 ## LuaComponent

-ULuaComponent allows to use an Actor as a Lua userdata.
+ULuaComponent allows to map a table to an ActorComponent

 Check its docs here: [LuaComponent](Docs/LuaComponent.md)